BIOL115-MSUM/BIOL115-MSUM.github.io/finch-project.md

 ## Select Workspace

-If your instructor has set up a course workspace on RStudio Cloud, they will disseminate a link which will give you access to the workspace on RStudio Cloud.
+If your instructor has set up a course workspace on Posit Cloud, they will disseminate a link which will give you access to the workspace on RStudio Cloud.
 Open the link in a web browser, sign in to RStudio Cloud, and click to join the workspace.

 Once you have joined, you will see two spaces listed under Spaces in the Navigation panel on the left.
 The first is **Your Workspace**, the second is the course workspace, for example **Course Workspace**.
 Select Course Workspace.